JaneliaSciComp/ecephys-pipeline/README.md

 ## Pipeline execution

 Nextflow supports many different execution engines for portability across platforms and schedulers.
 We have tested the pipeline using local execution and using the cluster at Janelia Research Campus (running IBM Platform LSF).
+To run on a different cluster with a different scheduler, add a new profile type to nextflow.config to set up the calling command.

 To run this pipeline on a cluster, all input and output paths must be mounted and accessible on all the cluster nodes.